Torture in Turkey: Deaths in custody

+Prison massacres

 More prisoners lost their lives during operations of the security forces in prisons.
 The incidents include:

 Legislation

 The Constitution of 1982 contains the prohibition of torture in the last two sentences of the first paragraph of Article 17: "No one shall be subjected to torture or ill-treatment; no one shall be subjected to penalties or treatment incompatible with human dignity."
 Similar provisions had been included in previous Constitutions.
 In the Constitution of 1876 it was Article 26; in the Constitution of 1924 it was Article 73, and in the Constitution of 1961 it was Article 13 (paragraphs 3 and 4).

 Torture had been banned in Turkey, even before the Turkish Republic was founded.
 All Constitutions since 1876 carried provisions against torture.
 The crime of torture was first defined in Article 103 of the penal code of 1858.
 Between 1926 and 2005 the Turkish Penal Code (TPC) was Law 765.
 Two provisions of Law 765 provided for punishment in case of torture (Article 243) or ill-treatment (Article 245).
 Both offences were entitled "bad treatment of civil servants against citizens".

 The first paragraph of Article 243 TPC restricted the offence of torture or cruel, inhuman and degrading treatment to acts aimed at eliciting confession to a crime or in cases of victims or witnesses aimed at influencing the decision to make certain statements or complaints.
 The maximum sentence was eight years' imprisonment.
 Article 245 TPC provided for sentences of three months to five years' imprisonment if civil servants entitled to use force or other law enforcement officers resorted to bad treatment or imposed suffering on others beyond the orders of superiors and other rules.